Thomas Fraser, 12th Lord Lovat: Personal life

 Lord Lovat died in June 1875, aged 73, and was succeeded in his titles by his eldest son Simon.
 Lady Lovat died in 1876.

 Legacy

 Lord Lovat's legacy is that of the present 16th Lord Lovat, and the good standing of the present Clan Fraser.
 He completed the restoration of Lovat titles and lands, which had been started by the 11th Lord's son, General Simon Fraser of Lovat.

+Red squirrels

+In the 1880s, Lord Lovat's wife, Lady Charlotte, pioneered the translocation and release of English red squirrels to augment depleted populations of the species in the Highlands.